Building Brand Value: With Brand Architecture Strategy

 The Best Brand Architecture Strategy Optimizes Marketing ROI and Simplifies Growth

 A house of brands is a “silent” parent brand, such as Proctor & Gamble.
-No consumer products come plastered with Proctor & Gamble branded labels — the company instead encompasses Olay, Febreeze, Tide and other recognizable consumer brands, even brands that sometimes compete with one another.
+No consumer products come plastered with Proctor & Gamble branded labels — the company instead encompasses individual brands such as Olay, Febreze, Tide, and other recognizable consumer brands, even ones that sometimes compete with one another.
 This is also known as multiple brand architecture.

 Mini Case Study: Key Auto Group

-Key Auto came to Vital with a disassociated brand architecture strategy: Salem Ford Hyundai, Portsmouth Chevrolet, Salem Ford, Salem Hyundai, Portsmouth Used Car Superstore and Key Auto Center.
-Each branch had its own different branding and design, and there was little indication that all of these sections were all part of the same logo architecture.
-Key needed a brand architecture strategy that would tie all of these brands together.
+Key Auto came to Vital with a disassociated brand architecture strategy: Salem Ford Hyundai, Portsmouth Chevrolet, Salem Ford, Salem Hyundai, Portsmouth Used Car Superstore, and Key Auto Center.
+Each branch had its own different branding and design, and there was little indication that all of these businesses were all part of the same logo architecture.
+Key Auto needed a brand architecture strategy that would tie all of these brands together.
 Vital designed a hybrid brand model that created a Key emblem that could be incorporated into logos and branding across all of the Key Auto Group holdings.

-With the Used Car Superstore logos, we shifted tactics slightly again–this time, the Key logo returns to a dominant position, and the signage is bold and bright.
+With the Used Car Superstore logos, we shifted tactics slightly again.
+This time, the Key logo returns to a dominant position, and the signage is bold and bright.
 As you can see, from parent brand to subservient brand and dominant brand, a hybrid brand architecture strategy can be incredibly accommodating.

-As the Key brand grows, whether they add additional services, locations or more, this logo can easily be added to those new brands as well.
+As the Key brand grows, whether they add additional services, locations or more, this logo can easily be added to those new brands, as well.
 If Key were to add more used car dealerships to their family of brands, the Key emblem could again be the superior brand, and if they were to start carrying another car brand, the emblem can be placed beneath the manufacturer logo.
-This flexibility was as essential part of planning Key’s new logo architecture, and the emblem gives Key Auto Group practically unlimited flexibility while still maintaining a clear, strong parent brand.
+This flexibility was an essential part of planning Key’s new logo architecture, and the emblem gives Key Auto Group practically unlimited flexibility while still maintaining a clear, strong parent brand.

 Whether you are starting out as a brand, or have multiple, diverse holdings that you would like to bring under a parent brand, the brand strategy team at Vital Design can help you assess your needs, refine your brand architecture strategy, and then create a brand architecture that will heighten your brand profile and equity.
 Talk to us today about your brand architecture needs.